kaushikgopal/RxJava-Android-Samples/README.md

 ### Retrofit and RxJava (zip, flatmap)

 [Retrofit from Square](http://square.github.io/retrofit/) is an amazing library that helps with easy networking (even if you haven't made the jump to RxJava just yet, you really should check it out).
-It works even better with RxJava and these are examples hitting the github api, taken straight up from the android demigod-developer Jake Wharton's talk at Netflix.
+It works even better with RxJava and these are examples hitting the GitHub API, taken straight up from the android demigod-developer Jake Wharton's talk at Netflix.
 You can [watch the talk](https://www.youtube.com/watch?v=aEuNBk1b5OE#t=2480) at this link.
-Incidentally, my motiviation to use RxJava was from attending this talk at Netflix.
+Incidentally, my motivation to use RxJava was from attending this talk at Netflix.

 Since it was a presentation, Jake only put up the most important code snippets in [his slides](https://speakerdeck.com/jakewharton/2014-1).
 Also he uses Java 8 in them, so I flushed those examples out in ~~good~~ old Java 6.
-(Note: you're most likely to hit the github api quota pretty fast so send in an oauth-token as a parameter if you want to keep running these examples often).
+(Note: you're most likely to hit the GitHub API quota pretty fast so send in an OAuth-token as a parameter if you want to keep running these examples often).

 ### Orchestrating Observables.
 Make parallel network calls, then combine the result into a single data point  (flatmap + zip)